qingqingqingli/philosophers/wiki.md

     - if a philosopher doesn't start eating 'time_to_eat' milliseconds after starting his last meal or the beginning of the stimulation, it dies

 3. `time_to_eat` (*in milliseconds*)
-    - the time it takes for a philosopher to eat.
+    - the time it takes for a philosopher to philo_eat.
 During that time he will need to keep the two forks

 4. `time_to_sleep` (*in milliseconds*)
     - the time the philosopher will spend sleeping

 5. `number_of_times_each_philosopher_must_eat` (*optional*)
-    - If all philosophers eat at least this amount of times, the stimulation will stop
+    - If all philosophers philo_eat at least this amount of times, the stimulation will stop
     - If not specified, the stimulation will stop only at the death of a philosopher

 ### SPECIFICATIONS